Bazmundi/opensprinklette/README.md

 I am using node-red and emqx to control the gadets.

+The aim is to let the main host do all the scheduling and leave the sprinkler on/off to a sub AUS$50 sprinkler-server.

 ## Board types (before you need hack the code):
 ```
   - Wemos D1 R2 "UNO" with DIYMORE quad relay shield (needs addition of pullup resistors)